 TENS (Transcutaneous Electrical Neural (or Nerve) Stimulation) uses small electrical currents which are adjusted to send stimulating pulses over the surface of the skin and into nerve endings.
 Those pulses help to decrease pain by blocking pain signals from reaching the brain.
 They also help stimulate production of endorphins.
 Common uses for TENS include acute and chronic pain, back and cervical muscular and disc syndromes, RSD, arthritis, shoulder syndromes, neuropathies, and many other painful conditions.

 You can book any of the individual days at a cost of €250.00.

 If you would like to complete all four training days there is a discount of €130.00 with a total cost of €870.00.

 SCHEDULE AND LOCATION

-The next Electrotherapy CPD training days take place at the National Training Centre, 15-16 Saint Joseph's Parade, Dorset Street, Dublin 7 on the following dates and times:
+Dates for the 2018 Electrotherapy CPD training days which take place at the National Training Centre, 15-16 Saint Joseph's Parade, Dorset Street, Dublin 7 will be available shortly.